 The thriving boarding community offers students the chance to enjoy all the opportunities of school life to the full.
-Boarders enjoy readily available educational, social and sporting facilities.
-Weekly boarding is an ideal option for students who live too far away to commute on a daily basis but who wish to return home at weekends as there is no Saturday school.
-Weekly boarders leave on Friday evening and return on Sunday evening.
+Boarders enjoy readily available educational, social and sporting facilities throughout the week and at weekends.
+It is also ideal option for students who live too far away to commute on a daily basis but who wish to return home at weekends as there is no Saturday school.

 Our boarding students come from all over the world creating a rich and culturally diverse student community – friendships are forged here which broaden horizons and last a lifetime.

 Ultimate responsibility for the welfare of all students rests with the Principal who lives on site during term time and the Deputy Principal who also lives on site both during the week and weekends.

 Day to day pastoral care is provided by our team of caring and committed resident House Staff whose role is to give all students a warm welcome and to guide, support, encourage and advise students on any issues that may arise as they integrate into boarding life.
 The House Staff also organise activities in the evenings and at weekends for students to make the most of school life.
 The Boarders’ Forum meets regularly to discuss ideas for development and improvements in all aspects of College life.

 All boarders whose parents are not resident in the UK, must have a guardian in the UK – we can supply a list of suitable local guardians and guardianship agencies who currently represent students at Padworth upon request.